syncfusion-content/flutter-docs/Flutter/pdf/working-with-shapes.md

 ## Adding shapes to a PDF document

-This package supports adding shapes with various colour and transparency levels.
+This package supports adding shapes with various color and transparency levels.

 **Polygon**